top of page

 If your child faces difficulties with writing, the prospect of learning cursive might seem daunting.
 However, cursive can actually help some children overcome writing challenges.
 It encourages smoother, more continuous movements that can be less fatiguing than printing.
 Additionally, the unique flow of cursive may make it easier for some students to grasp the concept, particularly if they are burnt out or frustrated with printing.

-So what can we take away from this??
-Cursive is far from being obsolete.
+Handwriting in cursive is far from being obsolete.
 It is a skill that carries numerous benefits, from improving cognitive function and academic output to being able to read grandma's note.
 While it does require some effort to learn, there are so many tools and curriculum and strategies that can teach students in a fun way.
 Even if schools place less emphasis on it, cursive remains valuable in our modern world.
 If your child struggles with handwriting, consider that cursive might be a helpful alternative to traditional printing.

 Did you know that we offer cursive handwriting instruction and remediation?
 We have clients that have gone from illegible writing to absolutely beautiful cursive.
 Let's chat to see how we can help.